 An IURTC technology manager will work with you to make a determination of the patentability of your discovery and help obtain the necessary legal support to manage the application process.

 You can also research patents issued by the U.S. Patent Office for free through the U.S. Patent and Trademark Office website.

 While patents protect ideas, copyrights protect the expression of those ideas—and more often apply to works of art, books, software, and other things that may be easily reproduced.
 Often, copyrights are registered when a commercial product is ready for manufacture.
-If you are interested in copyrighting your discovery, complete a Copyright Disclosure Form and submit it to your IURTC business development manager.
+If you are interested in copyrighting your discovery, complete an Invention Disclosure Form and submit it to your IURTC technology manager.